 Finding bugs

-Using a proper bug tracking workflow that includes both automated tracking tools as well as human quality checks result in finding a larger number of errors.
+Using a proper bug tracking workflow that includes both automated bug tracking tool capabilities as well as human quality checks result in finding a larger number of errors.

 A good workflow also allows people who are not developers to check for bugs.
 All users of the product, let it be the website manager or customers, should be able to report issues easily when they occure.
 This is a good practice and helps in finding the maxium coverage of bugs.